On an Information and Control Architecture for Future Electric Energy Systems: Research Opportunities and Challenges of Information and Control Architecture in Future Power Grids

-Addressing all the challenges raised by incorporating the new entities as well as the new capabilities described above poses several fundamental challenges from operations to planning, and from transmission to distribution systems, for the electric energy sector.
-Any architectural changes will need to satisfy several objectives: \begin{enumerate} \item They continue to satisfy the primary objective of providing reliable, efficient, and low-carbon electricity. \item They are well aligned with the responsibilities and interests of all the new and old entities. \item The new mechanisms are backward compatible in view of the massive current investment in infrastructure. \item They do not constrain future innovation, but encourage it (a la the layered architecture of the Internet). \end{enumerate}.
+Addressing all the issues raised by incorporating the new entities as well as the new capabilities described above poses several fundamental challenges for the electric energy sector, from operations to planning, and from transmission to distribution systems.
+Any architectural changes will need to satisfy several objectives: 1) They continue to satisfy the primary objective of providing reliable, efficient, and low-carbon electricity; 2) They are well aligned with the responsibilities and interests of all the new and old entities; 3) The new mechanisms are backward compatible in view of the massive existing investment in infrastructure; and 4) They do not constrain future innovation, but encourage it.
+Specifically, the architecture design for the power grids should also address the following key research questions:

-\textbf{Research Challenges: } \begin{itemize} \item R1: What is an architectural design for operating networked microgrids, and for designing protocols that allow for plug-and-play with security certificate? \item R2: How to control and operate energy storage devices across transmission and distribution systems with deep penetration of variable resources?

-\item R3: What are the control protocols that could incorporate massive amounts of inverter-based resources (e.g. wind, solar, and EV charging) into the existing electric grid at scale? \item R4: What kinds of security guarantee can be given in the presence of many smart controllers and sensors across the electric grid? \item R5: What is a coordinated scheduling and planning framework that would allow for deep penetration of vehicle electrification? \item R6: What are new utility business models and rate structures to incentivize innovation and investments in grid-edge technologies? \item R7: What are appropriate market mechanisms to dispatch massive amounts of uncertain resources with a priori risk awareness?
+\begin{itemize} \item R1: What is an architectural design for operating networked microgrids, and for designing protocols that allow for plug-and-play with security certificates? \item R2: How to control and operate energy storage devices across transmission and distribution systems with deep penetration of variable resources? \item R3: What are the control protocols that could incorporate massive amounts of inverter-based resources (IBRs) (e.g. wind, solar, and EV charging) into the existing electric grid at scale? \item R4: What kinds of security guarantees can be given in the presence of many smart controllers and sensors across the electric grid? \item R5: What is a coordinated scheduling and planning framework that would allow for deep penetration of vehicle electrification? \item R6: What are new utility business models and rate structures to incentivize innovation and investments in grid-edge technologies? \item R7: What are appropriate market mechanisms to dispatch massive amounts of uncertain resources with a priori risk awareness?

 \item R8: How to manage a multi-energy system with stronger coupling between gas and electricity?

 \end{itemize}